 Yes, 24 hot and 30 cold water showers!

 Will there be any alternative sleeping areas or can I sleep in the Gym?

 No and… Of course not.
 For other accommodation options, check Accommodation FAQ.

 Will there be food on site?

-Yes, several food stands will be available within the Convention, including a vegetarian.
+Yes, several food stands will be available within the Convention, including vegetarian and vegan options.

 Will there be a cooking area?

 Yes.
 Equipped for you to show fellow jugglers your Masterchef qualities.

 Where can I shop for food and/or other supplies?

 Check Surroundings: you’ll find the closest mini-market, supermarket, bakery and more.